divnix/std/ARCHITECTURE.md

 ### Paisano (Code Organization)

-We already learnt about Paisano's two main abstractions: Cells & Block Types.
+We already learned about Paisano's two main abstractions: Cells & Block Types.

 Cells enable and encourage the user to cleanly organize their code into related units of functionality.
 The concrete semantics of code layout are completely at her choosing.
-For example, she could separate application tiers like frontend and backend into their own Cell, each.
+For example, she could separate application tiers like frontend and backend into their own cells, each.
 Or she could reflect the microservices architecture in the Cells.

 Paisano has a first class concept of Cells.